Sharreth

 Sujith Vasudevan I (born 3 October 1969), professionally credited as Sharreth, is an Indian music director and singer.
 He predominantly composes film scores and songs for Malayalam films, but has also composed many songs for the Tamil, Telugu and Hindi film industries too.

 He won the Filmfare Award for the best music director in 2008.
 He won the Kerala State Film Award for Best Music Director in 2011 for the film Ivan Megharoopan.
 He was also the first recipient of the Kerala State Film Award for Best Classical Music Singer for his song Bhavayami in the film Meghatheertham.
 He is the son-in-law of famous music director Kannur Rajan.

 Early life

 Born to Vasudevan Achari and Indiradevi in Kollam, Kerala, India, Sharreth is a protégé of carnatic music virtuoso M. Balamuralikrishna.
-He made his debut as a film composer in 1990 through the Malayalam language film Kshanakkathu.
+He made his debut as a film composer in the 1990 Malayalam language film Kshanakkathu.
 Prior to debuting as a composer, Sharreth had a sporadic presence as a playback singer for films.
 His first song was 'Dum dum dum', a duet with K. S. Chithra for the Malayalam film Onningu Vannengil (1985).

 Personal life

-Sharreth is married to Seetha Rajan daughter of Kannur Rajan since 19 March 1999.
-They have a daughter Diya born in 2006.
+Sharreth is married, since 19 March 1999, to Seetha Rajan, daughter of Kannur Rajan.
+They have a daughter, Diya, born in 2005.